gdsp/gdsp/README.markdown

 ## South database migrations

-This project uses [South](http://south.aeracode.org/) migrations for database management.
+This project uses [South][south] migrations for database management.
 South allows you to make changes to the database without dealing with raw SQL.
 The workflow is as follows:

 1. Make some change to a model which affects the database, e.g. add a field.
 2. Create a migration for this change.
 If the change was made to a model in the